[Home]

 1983: Named Sibley Professor for "Professional Achievement and Noteworthy Service"

-1982-present: Taught every major PC operating system, Cisco networking, PC upgrade/repair, many versions of BASIC, Pascal, C, C++, Assembly Language (6502 & 8088), XBase and Access database programming, many office applications, Web design & graphics, Internet protocols, Internet security, Internet programming (HTML, Javascript, Perl, ColdFusion).
+1982-2008: Taught every major PC operating system, Cisco networking, PC upgrade/repair, many versions of BASIC, Pascal, C, C++, Assembly Language (6502 & 8088), XBase, Access, and MySQL database programming, many office applications, Web design & graphics, Internet protocols, Internet security, Internet programming (HTML, Javascript, Perl, ColdFusion, PHP).

 1979-82: SCC Math Department